 The following discussion should be read in conjunction with the attached financial statements and notes thereto, and with our audited financial statements and notes thereto for the fiscal year ended December 31, 2004.
-This Annual Report, including the following sections, contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+This Annual Report on Form 10-K, including the following sections, contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements include, but are not limited to, statements relating to our expectations as to future capital expenditures and requirements, growth in our operations, the impact of exchange rate volatility, and the current litigation against Palomar Medical Technologies.
 These forward-looking statements involve risks and uncertainties.
-The cautionary statements set forth below and those contained in "Factors That May Affect Future Results," commencing on page 17, identify important factors that could cause actual results to differ materially from those predicted in any such forward-looking statements.
-The reader is cautioned not to place undue reliance on these forward-looking statements, which reflect management's analysis only as of the date of this Annual Report.
-We undertake no obligation to update forward-looking statements to reflect events or circumstances occurring after the date of this Annual Report.
+The cautionary statements set forth below and those contained in "Factors That May Affect Future Results," commencing on page 31, identify important factors that could cause actual results to differ materially from those predicted in any such forward-looking statements.
+The reader is cautioned not to place undue reliance on these forward-looking statements, which reflect management's analysis only as of the date of this Annual Report on Form 10-K. We undertake no obligation to update forward-looking statements to reflect events or circumstances occurring after the date of this Form 10-K.